tckmn/tockman/pre/blog/winning-seed.md

-Once [[Survivor]] and [[Neutralize]] are removed, you are guaranteed to draw your whole deck turn 1: the only cards that don't draw are Tactician, Finale, Finale, and Ascender's Bane;
+Once [[Survivor]] and [[Neutralize]] are removed, you are guaranteed to draw your whole deck turn 1: the only cards that don't draw are Tactician, Finale, Wraith, and Ascender's Bane;
 so your fifth card always draws.

 Once [[Tactician]] is upgraded,